 - Enhancement of smallholder wheat-legume cropping systems to improve food security under a changing climate: Disseminating new cropping system technologies, especially to smallholder farmers to increase their income.

-- Conservation of genetic resources: Established a collection of germplasm to conserve the unique crop biodiversity which could otherwise be eroded by climate change or unsustainable agricultural practices.
+- Conservation of genetic resources: Established a collection of germplasm to conserve the unique crop biodiversity, which could otherwise be eroded by climate change or unsustainable agricultural practices.

-- International Winter Wheat Improvement Program (IWWIP): Developing and facilitating high-yielding advanced winter wheat germplasm that is tolerant to major diseases and also suitable for other regions, like Central and West Asia.
+- International Winter Wheat Improvement Program (IWWIP): Developing and facilitating high-yielding advanced winter wheat germplasm that is tolerant to major diseases and suitable for other regions, like Central and West Asia.

-- Capacity development: Training of scientists and supervision of post-graduate studies, short and long-term training courses, conferences, traveling workshops, and scientific seminars.
+- Capacity development: Training scientists and supervision of post-graduate studies, short and long-term training courses, conferences, traveling workshops, and scientific seminars.